‘Conan Exiles’ Xbox One Patch Released To Fix Pressing Issues, Funcom Teases Combat Combos

 Note that this is a prototype of Funcom testing the flow of button presses.
 It doesn’t appear they have tied it to the stamina system yet.

-There’s no timeline on when Conan Exiles will receive the new combat combo system but it should make combat more engaging than other open-world titles of similar ilk where melee combat is often a case of who can mash buttons faster.
+There’s no timeline on when Conan Exiles will receive the new combat combo system, but it should make combat more engaging than other open-world titles of similar ilk, where melee combat is often a case of who can mash buttons faster.

 [Featured Image by Funcom]